Loading...

 Knowledge Base

-Up to 75% off on WordPress hosting for WordPress Websites and Stores!
+Up to 75% off on hosting for WordPress websites and online stores

 Important Note: PHP versions 7.3, 7.4, and 8.0 are no longer available on cPanel.
-We recommend updating to a supported version of PHP.
+We highly recommend updating to a supported version of PHP.
 The minimum PHP version on our Shared web hosting servers is currently at 8.1.

 For more information on updating content for PHP compatibility, read our guide on What to do if your Site Does not Work with Newer Versions of PHP.
-To learn more about what is changing with PHP 8.3, please see PHP.net's release notes
+To learn more about what is changing with PHP 8.3, please see PHP.net's release notes.

-1. Log in to your Account Manager.
+1. Log in to your Bluehost Account Manager.

-2. Click Hosting on the left pane.
+2. Click the Hosting tab from the side navigation.

-3. Under Quick Links, click on cPanel.
+3. Under Quick Links in Server Information, click on CPANEL.

 4. Within cpanel, look for the Software category and click the MultiPHP Manager icon.